argoproj/argo-cd/CONTRIBUTING.md

-## Requirements
+## Before You Start

 You must install and run the ArgoCD eusing miniubke first.
+This will help you understand the application, but also get your local environment set-up.

+Then, to get a good grounding in Go, try out [the tutorial](https://tour.golang.org/).

+## Pre-requisites

 Install: